rightsstatements/rightsstatements.github.io/README.md

 After this, deploy the site (or have it deployed by someone with the right permission) on the staging and/or the production server using the instructions in the Deployment section above.

+## Implementing translations

+To implement translations:

+* Add a new directory using the language tag for the language you're adding.
+(It's probably easiest to copy from one of the existing translations, e.g. `es`).
+* Edit each of the following files, pasting in translations and ensuring that the `lang` key in the YAML front matter gets set.
+For example, for language `xx`:
+  - `xx/index.md`
+  - `xx/statements/collection-ic.md`
+  - `xx/statements/collection-nc.md`
+  - `xx/statements/collection-other.md`
+  - `xx/statements/index.html`
+  - `xx/statements/vocab.md`
+* Edit `_config.yml`, `_config_develop.yml`, and `_config_production.yml` to add keys and associated translations for the language you're editing.
+* Also edit `_data/nav.yml` and `_data/slides.yml` adding appropriate keys and associated translations for the language you're editing.
+* Confirm that there are no non-breaking spaces (`\u00A0`), no "smart quotes", and no em- or en-dashes.
+* If provided, add any PDF documentation related to the translation to the `files` directory.

+See also notes on implementing translations for the [rights app](https://github.com/rightsstatements/rights-app/blob/master/README.md) and the [data model](https://github.com/rightsstatements/data-model/blob/master/README.md) for more information.

 ## Adding content

 To add content, navigate to [en](https://github.com/rightsstatements/rightsstatements.github.io/tree/master/en) or a sub-directory thereof and click on "New file":